nramnad/java/README.md

 # java
 For CI only
-Practing CI with great Devop's Icon Javad, Sivam and Suhas
+Practing CI with great Devop's Icon Pasha, Suchana and Poorni